Trump endorses North Carolina GOP chair and Lara Trump to lead RNC

 Former President Donald Trump announced a slate of endorsements to lead the Republican National Committee Monday night in a move that will shake up current leadership of the GOP.

-Trump also announced he asked one of his campaign's senior advisors, Chris LaCivita, to move over to the RNC to assume the role of Chief Operating Officer.
+Trump also announced he asked one of his campaign's senior advisers, Chris LaCivita, to move over to the RNC to assume the role of chief operating officer.

 "This group of three is highly talented, battle-tested, and smart," Trump wrote in a statement Monday night.
 "They have my complete and total endorsement to lead the Republican National Committee."